 This shows up as a collapsed posture, difficulty quickly changing positions to catch a ball or leap over an obstacle, a heavy-footed gait, and a whole lot of other difficulties.
 One of the most common issues are the awkward or extreme positions these kids get into, and sometimes strongly prefer.
 They look like they should be in pain, but they aren’t.
 Read more about what to do when your child insists on sitting in a position that could harm them in Is Your Hypermobile Child Frequently In An Awkward Position?
 No, She Really DOESN’T Feel Any Pain From Sitting That Way.

 - Kids can become very unsafe very quickly when they aren’t able to perceive changes in balance or position and respond fast and accurately.
 This isn’t a small issue.
 It is important that parents understand how important safety is to development.
-For strategies that work, read Safety Awareness With Your Hypermobile Child?
+For strategies that work, read Why Injuries to Hypermobile Joints Hurt Twice and Safety Awareness With Your Hypermobile Child?
 Its Not a Big Thing, Its the Biggest Thing

 - Has your child been described as fidgety or distracted?
 Read Hypermobility and ADHD?
 Take Stability, Proprioception, Pain and Fatigue Into Account Before Labeling Behavior.
 I believe that many hypermobile children are misdiagnosed and even medicated incorrectly.
 When the side effects of the medication place them at greater risk for balance issues and fatigue, it is often time for a difficult discussion with the treatment team and the parents.